casper-network/ceps/text/0012-post-genesis-validator-onboarding.md

 [future-possibilities]: #future-possibilities

-1. In respect of addressing AML/CFT concerns, a future possibility is a feature whereby accounts **provably** tainted to be associated with criminal activity can be either frozen or marked as tainted.
+1. Freeze accounts **provably** tainted to be associated with criminal activity.
 The network's core account model could be updated to include a 'reject tainted accounts' setting.
 If set to true then the network would implicitly reject transactions associated with tainted accounts.

-2. In respect of key management adoption of an ECC key type with native support of multi-sig at the signing level is perhaps desirable.
+2. Adopt ECC Key Algorithms with in-built multi-sig support.
 This would bring the Casper network in line with other recently launched networks.